remnrem/luna-doc/docs/tut/tut1.md

     learn-nsrr02   edfs/learn-nsrr02.edf	edfs/learn-nsrr02-profusion.xml
     learn-nsrr03   edfs/learn-nsrr03.edf	edfs/learn-nsrr03-profusion.xml
     ```
-    (note: the supplied sample list, `s.lst` wasn't build with `--build` and has the shorter IDs, e.g. `nsrr01`)
+    (Note: the supplied sample list, `s.lst`, was not built with `--build` and has shorter IDs, e.g. `nsrr01`.)

 ## Displaying EDF files

-To test that Luna is properly installed, and that the EDFs
+To test that Luna is properly installed, and that the EDFs downloaded
-downloaded correctly, run the following to apply the `DESC` _command_
+correctly, run the following to apply the `DESC` _command_ to each EDF
-to each EDF specified in the `s.lst` _project_:
+specified in the `s.lst` _project_:

 ```
 luna s.lst -s DESC > res.txt